spatie/laravel-error-solutions/docs/basic-usage/runnable-solutions.md

 weight: 2
 ---

 For some solutions, the package will display a button that will automatically run the solution.
-Here's how that looks when you forget to run `php artisan migrate`:
+Here's how that looks when you forget to set an app key:

 ![image](/docs/laravel-error-solutions/v1/images/runnable-solution.png)